petecarapetyan/webappwriter/docs/index.md

 ## WordPress Got Themes Right

-The last piece for me has been themes, and that's where I invest my time, recently.
+The last piece for me has been themes, and that's where I invest my time this year.

 WordPress?
 Dynamic request servers, self defeating wp-admin UI, and the LAMP stack will never be missed, in my world.
 But those WordPress _**themes - people needed that!**_ Heck, I need themes.
 Just, maybe not the WordPress part.

-So that's why I wrote these 17 [Fins - Rocket Themes](/fins/)
+So that's why I wrote these 17 [Fins (Rocket Themes)](/fins/)

 I hope that some people find them useful.
 They've been fun to create.